 This is a very complicated area of the law, and you need a lawyer that specializes in it to ensure that you are treated fairly.

-You may not have a right to your job – most employees can be dismissed at any time, for almost any reason (unless it relates to protected grounds, such as Human Rights or reprisal).
+You may not have a right to your job – most employees can be dismissed at any time, for almost any reason.
 However, unless there is just cause for dismissal, employees must be provided with notice or “severance”.